avigad/mathematics_in_lean_source/source/basic_skills.rst

 * Multiplication is associative with identity :math:`1`, and multiplication distributes over addition.

-In Lean, with base our algebraic structures on *types* rather than sets.
+In Lean, we base our algebraic structures on *types* rather than sets.
 Modulo this difference, we can take the ring axioms to be as follows:

 .. code-block:: lean